How to order custom lip balm labels or print them yourself

-2. Align the edge of label with bottom of cap.
+2. Align the edge of the label with the bottom of the cap.

-3. Press down lightly on the label at center edge and press from top to bottom.
+3. Press down lightly on the label at the center edge and press from top to bottom.

 4. Slowly roll the lip balm container to apply the rest of the label.